 In this paper, we show that it is possible to answer our core question by designing practical heuristics that are motivated by our theoretical understanding.
 Thus, apart from establishing new connections between joins and ML, our work can help make feature selection over normalized data easier and faster.
-Indeed, the data management community is increasingly recognizing the need for more of such formal and systems support to make feature selection easier and faster [7, 27, 36, 46].
+Indeed, the data management community is increasingly recognizing the need for more of such formal and systems support to make feature selection easier and faster [7, 28, 36, 46].
 Ideally, we desire a decision rule that can help answer the question for analysts.
-Apart from being effective and concurring with our formal analysis, we desire that any such rule be simple (making it easy for analysts to understand and implement), generic (not tied too closely to a specific ML model), flexible (tunable based on what error is tolerable), and fast.
-These additional desiderata are motivated by practical real-world systems-oriented concerns.
+Apart from being effective and concurring with our formal analysis, we desire that any such rule be simple (makes it easy for analysts to understand and implement), generic (not too tied to a particular ML model), flexible (tunable based on what error is tolerable), and fast.
+These additional desiderata are motivated by practical, real-world systems-oriented concerns.